 L'Alternative Stratégique: Claisy, the Guarantee for Pros

 Faced with these limitations, a new generation of solutions has emerged.
-For professionals, e-merchants and marketplaces, the most relevant is not a simple "insurance", but an intelligent tracking platform integrating a powerful commercial guarantee: Claisy.
+For professionals, e-tailers and marketplaces, the most relevant is not a simple "shipping insurance", but an intelligent tracking platform integrating a powerful commercial guarantee: Claisy.

 Claisy has positioned itself as a direct competitor to Ad Valorem insurance with a radically different approach: